-The following items are included in the write-up program.
-The write-up program is constructed in a way so that a "TRUE" answer is expected.
-If the auditor answers any question with a "FALSE", the auditor MUST write a detailed explanation of the FALSE, except where noted herein.
+The following items are included in the audit write-up.
+The write-up is constructed in a way so that a "TRUE" answer is expected.
+If the auditor answers any question with a "FALSE", the auditor MUST write a detailed explanation of the FALSE, except where noted.